XingxinHE/Hex/pages/Glossary.md

 - *approximation*: something (e.g., a value or a design) that is close to the perfect or ideal (value or design).
 Often an approximation is a result of trade-offs among ideals.

-- *array*: a homogeneous sequence of elements, usually numbered, e.g.,  `[0:max)` .

 - *assertion*: a statement inserted into a program to state (assert) that something must always be true at this point in the program.

-- *base class*: a type that is intended to be derived from (e.g., has a non- `final`  virtual function), and objects of the type are intended to be used only indirectly (e.g., by pointer).
-[In strict terms, “base class” could be defined as “something we derived from” but we are specifying in terms of the class designer’s intent.]
-Typically a base class has one or more virtual functions.

 - *bug*: an error in a program.

 - *code*: a program or a part of a program; ambiguously used for both source code and object code.

 - *complexity*: a hard-to-precisely-define notion or measure of the difficulty of constructing a solution to a problem or of the solution itself.
 Sometimes complexity is used to (simply) mean an estimate of the number of operations needed to execute an algorithm.

-- *computation*: the execution of some code, usually taking some input and producing some output.

 - *concept*: (1) a notion, and idea; (2) a set of requirements, usually for a template argument.